Professor Dr. Jussi Rintanen

 constraint programming and combinatorial search, and their applications

-by conventional software engineering and programming.
+to construct by using conventional software engineering technologies.

 discrete and hybrid systems control (planning), monitoring, and diagnosis,